bauripalash/article-archive/tech/2018-07-14-Run-C-Programs-On-Android.md

 If you're new to the world of programming and never used Command Line Applications I wouldn't recommend you to use Termux , use **CXXDroid** or **CppDroid** instead.

 So Friends That's It For Now, See You Next Time.
-Have and Questions , Suggestions?
+Have any Questions , Suggestions?
 Let me know the comments below 👇

 If you like my writing and articles , consider [Buying Me a Coffee](https://buymeacoff.ee/palash) ☕